Rethinking Zero-Shot Time Series Classification: From Task-specific Classifiers to In-Context Inference: Abstract

 \section{Abstract}

 The zero-shot evaluation of time series foundation models (TSFMs) for classification typically uses a frozen encoder followed by a task-specific classifier.
 However, this practice violates the training-free premise of zero-shot deployment and introduces evaluation bias due to classifier-dependent training choices.
 To address this issue, we propose TIC-FM, an in-context learning framework that treats the labeled training set as context and predicts labels for all test instances in a single forward pass, without parameter updates.
 TIC-FM pairs a time series encoder and a lightweight projection adapter with a split-masked latent memory Transformer.
 We further provide theoretical justification that in-context inference can subsume trained classifiers and can emulate gradient-based classifier training within a single forward pass.
-Experiments on 128 UCR datasets show strong accuracy, with consistent gains in the extreme low-label situation, highlighting training-free transfer for time series classification.
+Experiments on 128 UCR datasets show strong accuracy, with consistent gains in the extreme low-label situation, highlighting training-free transfer for time series classification.The source code is publicly available at https://github.com/fangjuntao/TIC-FM.